ibm-cloud-docs/cloud-object-storage/basics/firewall.md

 When a firewall is set, the bucket is isolated from the rest of {{site.data.keyword.cloud_notm}}.
 Consider how this may impact applications and workflows that depend on other services directly accessing a bucket before enabling the firewall.
 {: important}

-It is possible to access a bucket with a firewall enabled from a VPC environment, although only at the VPC/Zone level.
-It is not possible to add individual VSIs to the allow list.
+Access from a VPC environment can pass `allowed_network_type` checks, and VPC-zone underlay IP addresses can be added to the `allowed_ip` list.
+It is not possible to restrict access to an overlay IP for an individual VSI.
 {: note}

 ## Before you begin